losizm/t2/README.md

 ==============================================
 ```

-Table output can be adjusted using other configuration for such things as
+Table output can be adjusted using configuration for such things as changing
-changing cell spacing, characters used for table borders and row separator, and a
+cell spacing, characters used for table borders and row separator, and more.
-few others.

 ## API Documentation